alexUXUI/wasm-federation-demo/README.md

 });
 ```

-As you can see the Wasm Module exports a class `Universe` which we use to initialize a new Game Of Life on line 14.
-We then set the instance of the Universe in react state on the same line, and refernce the Universe as `cells` throughout the rest of the component.
-This allows us to use react in one application to control the Wasm of another application.
+In the example above, the Wasm Module exports a class `Universe` which we use to initialize a new Game Of Life.
+We then set the instance of the new Universe in a slice of react state on the same line, and refernce the Universe as `cells` throughout the rest of the component.
+This allows us to use react to control a Wasm module that is being federated into react from a completely stand-alonle remote app.

 ## `Packages/Host`